dipy/dipy/doc/interfaces/BUAN_flow.rst

 from the link below::

      https://doi.org/10.35092/yhjc.12098397

+NOTE: If you prefer to run experiments on complete dataset please see the end of tutorial for more information.

 There are two parts of Bundle Analytics group comparison framework, bundle profile analysis and bundle shape similarity.